sandordargo/alcohol-tracker/README.md

 * Rename and add Icon
 * Add to my portfolio
 * Write a post about it
-* Redesign import page
-* Redesign export page
+* Robust synchro
+    * Sign in at startup time
+    * If you don't sign in, gray sync button
+    * Undo snackbar
+    * Add an synced column?
+* imperial/metric unit settings
 * Remove current user?
-* imperial/metric unit settings
 * Prefill based on name
 * Store type of drink
 * profile settings (WHO, Institute.., )

+## DONE
 * Robust synchro

-## DONE
+    * At sync
+        * if local is empty, import everything
+        * otherwise override what is in spreadsheet
+    * Add Sync button
+    * Remove export/import
 * Add detailed stats
 * Use weekly Limit and sober days settings in all drinks too
 * add settings page: weekly limit, days without alcohol